1056058740/xiaoxiaohuo.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Multi-energy system operation and planning
+  - Electric power conversion in microgrids
-  - Model predictive control
+  - Model predictive control and model-free control
-  - Model-free control
-  - Machine learning

 # Education to show in About widget
 education: